CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 Six weeks ultimately turned out to not nearly be enough for me to work through my ideas list.
 If I were to keep going, there's a whole host of things I'd want to try.
 For example:
 * I didn't experiment with the simplified observation options, but it's not because I didn't like the idea.
 In fact, the more time I spent training models and staring at the observation data, the more I realised the task would be difficult for a model to get to grips with because the important details for any given decision were contained in only a subset of the features.
 What I'd like to try is having an abstraction layer that would allow me to first train a model on a simplified picture of the game status, and then progressively give it a more detailed set of observations in an iterative training process.
 * Changing and scaling the reward function is a natural step to take that I didn't get around to.
 This has the capacity to not only affect the performance, but also the training speed and numerical stability.
 * Having an agent learn how to play many _styles_ of Joadia game seems important to avoid overfitting.
 One thing I'd be curious to try though is to train a set of agents with various specialisations.
 For instance, an agent that focuses on maximising rescues, one that minimises deaths, one that prioritises exploration, one that aggressively responds to red agent action, and so on.
-These models are intentionally overfit however they could be taken as an ensemble with an agent trained in assessing which of those models is best to act in a given scenario.
+These models are intentionally overfitted however they could be taken as an ensemble with an agent trained in assessing which of those models is best to act in any given scenario.
 * It probably goes without saying, but I've focussed on Stable Baselines models.
-Testing the waters with newer algorithms and a broader set of architectures would would be super interesting.
+Testing the waters with newer algorithms and a broader set of architectures would be super interesting.
 I'd want to exhaust simple approaches first though.

 But if this was a project for my day job, the place I'd be starting would be to build a system _around_ this training process to speed up the iterative process.
 Being able to only do 1-2 experiments per day was a bottleneck for me.
 I suspect training on a GPU would speed a lot of these training runs up, but I'd first look to parallelization.
 Doing a hyperparameter search of five parameters, each with five values, can be done using a cloud VM for less than $1/hour.
 Being able to spawn training jobs on a cluster with elastic size, or submit them to a serverless utility would be even better.
 But of course, this comes with a lot of overhead.
 In either case, parallelised training would be a game-changer for exploring the Joadia solution space.